KomailMehrgan/conan-package-manager/README.md

-# Walkthrough: Modern C++ with OpenCV and Conan on Windows
+# Project: C++ with OpenCV and OpenVINO on Windows using Conan

-This guide provides a clear, step-by-step process for setting up a C++ project that uses the OpenCV library on Windows.
-We will use the [Conan C++ Package Manager](https://conan.io/) and [CMake](https://cmake.org/) to create a modern, reproducible build environment.
+This guide provides a complete and reliable walkthrough for building a C++ project that integrates both the **OpenCV** and **Intel OpenVINO™** libraries.
+The entire process is managed using the **Conan C++ Package Manager** and **CMake** for a modern, reproducible build environment on Windows.

-This walkthrough addresses common issues, such as linker errors (`LNK2019`) and runtime "missing DLL" errors, by providing a robust configuration from the start.
+This document consolidates the solutions to several common issues discovered during setup, including C++ standard conflicts, linker errors (`LNK2019`), and runtime "missing DLL" errors.

 ## Prerequisites

 Before you begin, ensure you have the following tools installed and accessible from your terminal:

-1.  **C++ Compiler:** A recent version of the Visual Studio C++ toolchain (the "Desktop development with C++" workload from the Visual Studio Installer is perfect).
+1.  **C++ Compiler:** A recent version of the Visual Studio C++ toolchain (the "Desktop development with C++" workload from the Visual Studio Installer is recommended).
 2.  **CMake:** Version 3.21 or newer.
 3.  **Conan:** Version 2.x.